RondeoCreates/save-santa/readme.md

-Hello Agent Dino.
 Santa is in need of help.
 He's been kidnapped by the piggy orcs on the piggy mountain.
 Without him, christmas won't be as happy as it seems.
 Please save and free Santa from the hands of the piggy orcs and christmas will be happy again.

 You will be given 5 lives and 2 minutes to save Santa.
 Piggy orcs are bad, kill them all.